 Often termed as the peak season, online businesses are bustling with orders amid festivities.
 The entire ecommerce landscape is busy with vigorous sale promotions.
 If you run a flash sale before the festive season, you can seize the day with great opportunities.
 You can get ahead of the competition, win new customers, and also make room for new inventory before the festive season even begins.

-A spike in order returns can arise once the festive season is over too.
+A spike in return rate can arise once the festive season is over too.
 Customers tend to return unwanted products, but that doesn’t imply you have to lose out on money.
-Businesses can start a flash sale right after the festive season.
+Ecommerce brands can start a flash sale right after the festive season.
 It serves as the perfect opportunity to balance out the loss due to returns.

 Studies suggest that 50% of flash sale orders occur within the first hour of the sale.

-A flash sale is short-term in nature, but it creates a long-term impact on a business.
+A flash sale is short-term in nature, but it creates a long-term impact on an ecommerce business.
 Right steps can reap positive results and turn this marketing tool into a revenue-generating machine.

 Pre-announcements create the necessary hype among online shoppers for the upcoming flash sale.
 It builds the vital exposure needed for your sale to succeed.
 Giving your shoppers a heads up through exciting social media countdowns and promotional emails can broaden your reach significantly.